yenoiwesa/homebridge-connexoon/README.md

 -   **Screen**

-Support for more types will be added as needed.
+Support for more types may be added as needed.

 In addition, since the RTS protocol is one-way, devices status is unknown and must be inferred from the last command that was submitted to the device.